George Jones (painter): Resemblance to Wellington

 Jones bore a strong resemblance to his hero, Arthur Wellesley, 1st Duke of Wellington, and was sometimes mistaken for him.
 Jones was said to be very proud of his resemblance to the Duke.
 When Wellington was told about this he remarked, "Mistaken for me, is he?
 That's strange, for no one ever mistakes me for Mr. Jones".
 In fact, there is evidence that Wellington was once mistaken for Jones.
 When approached by a man who said "Mr Jones, I believe", Wellington replied, "if you will believe that you will believe anything."

 Work

 Peninsular War paintings

 While it is unknown whether Jones went to Spain, he did make the acquaintance of Lieut.
 Gen. Paul Anderson, who had fought in the Peninsular War.
 The latter had also been a friend of the late General Sir John Moore and was present at the death of the general at the Battle of Corunna.
 Anderson commissioned Jones to paint the burial scene and possibly two companion pieces.
-The artist also painted a scene of the Battle of Vittoria which is now in the Royal Collection.
+The artist also painted a scene of the Battle of Vitoria which is now in the Royal Collection.